52 Rare & Scarce Moth species recorded at Rough Bank

 showing more contrast with a darker background, a pale stripe across the middle of the wing

 and two pale spots beyond this (photo below).

 Recorded from several Cotswold sites, records from April through to August.

 Forewings dark with a white stripe across the middle of the wing,

 usually not reaching the trailing edge, and two white spots beyond this (one on the leading edge,

 the other on the trailing edge).
 The female wings show more contrast, with darker background and larger

-Recent records in Glos. from 3 Cotswold sites and the Wye valley, in late May and June.
-(1 record)
+Recent records in Glos. from a few other Cotswold sites and the Wye valley, in late May and June.

 appearance with obscure paler markings, the females show more contrast with a dark background, a white stripe